Gone Girl (film): Critical response

-Rosamund Pike's performance garnered widespread critical acclaim, earning her a nomination for the Academy Award for Best Actress.
+Rosamund Pike was nominated for numerous awards for her performance, including the Academy Award for Best Actress.

-Gone Girl received highly positive reviews from critics, with Pike's performance in particular earning widespread acclaim.
-Rotten Tomatoes gives the film an approval rating of 88%, based on 368 reviews, with an average rating of 8/10.
+Gone Girl received positive reviews, particularly for Pike's performance.
+Rotten Tomatoes gives it an approval rating of 88%, based on 368 reviews, with an average rating of 8.1/10.
 The website's critical consensus reads: "Dark, intelligent, and stylish to a fault, Gone Girl plays to director David Fincher's sick strengths while bringing the best out of stars Ben Affleck and Rosamund Pike."
-Metacritic gave the film a weighted average score of 79 out of 100, based on 49 critics, indicating "generally favorable" reviews.
-Audiences surveyed by CinemaScore gave the film an average grade of "B" on an A+ to F scale.
+Metacritic gave it a weighted average score of 79 out of 100, based on 49 critics, indicating "generally favorable" reviews.
+Audiences surveyed by CinemaScore gave it an average grade of "B" on an A+ to F scale.

 The Vultures critics praised the direction, screenplay, editing, score, visual style, and acting, particularly from Pike, Affleck, Tyler Perry, Carrie Coon, and Missi Pyle.
 Kenneth Turan of the Los Angeles Times wrote: "Superbly cast from the two at the top to the smallest speaking parts, impeccably directed by Fincher and crafted by his regular team to within an inch of its life, Gone Girl shows the remarkable things that can happen when filmmaker and material are this well matched."
-The Economist called the film a "brilliantly glacial adaptation ...
+The Economist called it a "brilliantly glacial adaptation ...
 This may not be the perfect film—but it is a perfect adaptation".